 On the drawing dates, 100 students will be randomly selected to receive a $500 scholarship.
 Of those scholarships, 50 will go to students whose families earn less than $60,000 per year.

-When you are selected for a scholarship, you will be notified by e-mail and prompted to go to your My Achievements page.
+When you’re selected for a scholarship, you’ll be notified by email and prompted to go to your My Achievements page.